Hat for Raspberry Pi to monitor environmental conditions (my sandbox for learning modern DevOps tools).

 Ionization Chamber

-Ionization chamber is a device to measure radioactivity level.
-When air's atoms are hit by radioactive particles, an ion-pair is produced.
-Ions has electric charge, if they are in electric field create by positive and negative electrodes, negative ions will move to positive electrode and positive will move to negative electrode.
-They will try to "meet each other" thus creating a current.
-This current can be measured.
-The current is proportional to amount of ion-pairs.
-Amount of ion-pairs is proportional to radioactivity level.
+An ionization chamber is a device used to measure radioactivity levels.
+When air atoms are hit by radioactive particles, an ion pair is produced.
+Ions have an electric charge, and if they are in an electric field created by positive and negative electrodes, negative ions will move toward the positive electrode, and positive ions will move toward the negative electrode.
+They will attempt to "meet each other," thereby creating a current.
+This current can be measured and is proportional to the number of ion pairs.
+The number of ion pairs is proportional to the radioactivity level.

-Architecture of the device is presented below.
-It's made of analog part + STM8 microcontroller that collects and sends measurements via UART.
-Those measurements are collected on Raspberry side and processed using Python and R scripts. results are stored in .cvs (raw data) or .png (diagrams).
-It would be possible to simplify this setup and avoid Raspberry, but I wanted to made it possible to gather data and flash the chip without being physically around the device.
+The architecture of the device is presented below.
+It consists of an analog part and an STM8 microcontroller, which collects and sends measurements via UART.
+These measurements are collected on the Raspberry Pi side and processed using Python and R scripts.
+The results are stored as .csv files (raw data) or .png files (diagrams).
+While it would be possible to simplify this setup and eliminate the Raspberry Pi, I wanted to enable data collection and flashing of the microcontroller remotely, without needing to be physically near the device.

-Outside electrode of ionization chamber was made from PCB scraps and copper plate, inside electrode was made using a couple of centimeters of non-emaled wire.
-To avoid electromagnetic interference, amplifier was placed in metal chassis.
+The outer electrode of the ionization chamber was made from PCB scraps and a copper plate, while the inner electrode was constructed using a few centimeters of non-enameled wire.
+To avoid electromagnetic interference, the amplifier was placed inside a metal chassis.

-High voltage is needed to create sufficient voltage field in the chamber.
-Originally I didn't know how big it needs to be, so I added on the PCB a simple DC/DC converter to generate 400V DC.
-Tests show that 4x12V from batteries is sufficient, so while the DC/Dc converter is soldered (visible on the bottom left side of the picture), it's not used.
+High voltage is required to create a sufficient electric field in the chamber.
+Initially, I was unsure of the exact voltage needed, so I added a simple DC/DC converter to the PCB to generate 400V DC.
+However, tests showed that 4x12V from batteries is sufficient.
+As a result, while the DC/DC converter is soldered onto the board (visible on the bottom left side of the picture), it is not in use.

-Software was written in C, compiled by SDCC.
-A weird limitation of SDCC is that even if functions are unused, they are still compiled and added to final binary.
-I'm using StdPeriph as a HAL, so there is a lot of unused functions, that took space, so I ended up with adding #ifdef 0 ... #endif around each of them and then trying to compile and uncommenting those that are needed.
+The software was written in C and compiled using SDCC.
+A strange limitation of SDCC is that even if functions are unused, they are still compiled and included in the final binary.
+Since I am using StdPeriph as a HAL, there were many unused functions that occupied space.
+To work around this, I added #ifdef 0 ... #endif around each unused function, then attempted to compile and uncommented the functions that were actually needed.

 Camera nuclear-radiation sensor: part I